Abzug, a Democrat, was the representative for New York's 20th congressional district from 1973 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Abzug is shown as a purple triangle. (analysis methodology)
+Abzug is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Abzug sponsored bills primarily in these issue areas:

 Social Welfare (26%) Government Operations and Politics (20%) Civil Rights and Liberties, Minority Issues (12%) Labor and Employment (9%) International Affairs (9%) Housing and Community Development (8%) Armed Forces and National Security (8%) Agriculture and Food (8%)

 Some of Abzug’s most recently sponsored bills include...

 - H.R.
 15647 (94th): A bill to amend the Water Resources Development Act of 1974, relating ...

 - H.R.
 15405 (94th): Department of Women’s Affairs Act

 - H.R.
 15424 (94th): A bill to amend the United States Housing Act of 1937 to ...

 - H.R.
 15404 (94th): A bill to amend the Water Resources Act of 1974, relating to ...

 - H.R.
 15353 (94th): Freedom of Information Act Amendments